um-grex/grex-docs/content/english/storage/data-sizes-and-quota.md

 {{< /highlight >}}

 In addition to the directory quota, each user has her own quota, presently for inodes (the number of files and directories on the entire filesystem.
+To see the space and inode usage per user, run the following command:

+{{< highlight bash >}}
+[someuser@yak ~]$ lfs quota -h -u $USER /project
+Disk quotas for usr kerrache (uid 123456):
+     Filesystem    used   quota   limit   grace   files   quota   limit   grace /project  150.6G      0k      0k       -  175394  1000000 1100000       -
+{{< /highlight >}}

 <!--
 #### /global/scratch/  (old)